Infection and Root Canal Treatment

 What happens during a root canal?

-For the first step of this procedure, Dr. Dyras or Dr. Bedro numbs the area around your tooth, removes any decayed tooth material, and creates a channel to access the root's interior.
-Dr. Dyras or Dr. Bedro will then remove the infected nerve tissue from the root, and flush and clean the area.
+For the first step of this procedure, Dr. Dyras numbs the area around your tooth, removes any decayed tooth material, and creates a channel to access the root's interior.
+Dr. Dyras will then remove the infected nerve tissue from the root, and flush and clean the area.

 Next, the root is filled with a special sealing material, and a supporting post or posts are placed inside the tooth.
 The tooth interior is then built up with composite, which is bonded and hardened using a special curing light.

-With the tooth built up and cured, Dr. Dyras or Dr. Bedro will finish preparing the tooth for the crown.
+With the tooth built up and cured, Dr. Dyras will finish preparing the tooth for the crown.
 An impression is taken of the prepared tooth and sent to a dental laboratory.
 A temporary crown is put in place while the final version is being crafted.

-At a subsequent appointment, Dr. Dyras or Dr. Bedro will remove the temporary crown and replace it with the final restoration.
+At a subsequent appointment, Dr. Dyras will remove the temporary crown and replace it with the final restoration.
 Once completed, your tooth is now restored to optimal shape and function.

 601 S Grand Ave, Lansing, MI 48933 (517) 485-1900